otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 ### 3.8 Creating and Applying Migrations

 A **migration** is a file containing the SQL statements needed to create, update, or delete database tables.
-It keeps your database schema in sync with your application.

 ```bash
 npx prisma migrate dev